ericdaat/ericdaat.github.io/_posts/2017-10-20-keras-snippets.md

 cover: network.jpg
 ---

-I started to use Keras for Deep Learning months ago, and as I was using it, I thought I should make a memo of all the cool features and network architectures I was using.
-This post aims at sharing some snippets I have found useful, so I can reuse them later.
-Maybe it will be useful to you as well !

 ## Networks example

 Let's start with some networks example.
 Those are really similar to the examples you'd find in the [Keras Docs](https://keras.io/getting-started/sequential-model-guide/), but I added a few things here and there to better understand what they do.